AriesMaster/Brightside-Dental-Care-System-ASP.NET-FullStack/README.md

 ---

+## Deployment on Azure
+- The database is deployed on **Azure SQL Database**, ensuring scalability, security, and high availability.
+- The application can be hosted on **Azure App Services** for cloud-based access.

+---

+## Skills Demonstrated
+- **ASP.NET**: Used for building the web application's frontend and backend.
+- **C#**: Implemented the business logic and database interactions.
+- **Microsoft SQL Server**: Designed and managed the relational database.
+- **Azure**: Deployed the database on Azure SQL Database for cloud-based management.
+- **Database Management**: Created and maintained tables, relationships, and queries.
+- **Cloud Deployment**: Successfully deployed and managed the database on Azure.

+---

 ## Conclusion
 The **Brightside Dental Care Web Application System** offers a comprehensive solution for managing dental care services, ensuring a seamless experience for patients, doctors, and administrators.
+Built using **ASP.NET**, **C#**, and **Microsoft SQL Server**, and deployed on **Azure**, this project demonstrates my expertise in full-stack web development, database management, and cloud deployment.
 For further assistance, refer to the detailed user manual and technical documentation provided.

 ---